tegorman13/Dissertation/Manuscript/output/Dissertation-hugo.md

 Recent studies have also begun utilizing more complex or realistic sitmuli when assessing the influence of variability on category learning.
 Wahlheim et al. (2012) conducted one such study.
 In a within-participants design, participants were trained on bird categories with either high repetitions of a few exemplars, or few repetitions of many exemplars.
 Across four different experiments, which were conducted to address an unrelated question on metacognitive judgements, the researchers consistently found that participants generalized better to novel species following training with more unique exemplars (i.e. higher variability), while high repetition training produced significantly better performance categorizing the specific species they had trained on.
 A variability advantage was also found in the relatively complex domain of rock categorization (Nosofsky et al., 2019).
 For 10 different rock categories, participants were trained with either many repetitions of 3 unique examples of each category, or few repetitions of 9 unique examples, with an equal number of total training trials in each group (the design also included 2 other conditions less amenable to considering the impact of variation).
 The high-variability group, trained with 9 unique examples, showed significantly better generalization performance than the other conditions.

-A distinct sub-literature within the category learning domain has examined how the variability or dispersion of the categories themselves influences generalization to ambiguous regions of the category space (e.g. the region between the two categories).
+A distinct sub-literature within the category learning domain has examined how the variability or dispersion of the categories themselves influences generalization to ambiguous regions of the category space (e.g., the region between the two categories).
 The general approach is to train participants with examples from a high variability category and a low variability category.
 Participants are then tested with novel items located within ambiguous regions of the category space which allow the experimenters to assess whether the difference in category variability influenced how far participants generalize the category boundaries.
 A. L. Cohen et al. (2001) conducted two experiments with this basic paradigm.
 In experiment 1, a low variability category composed of 1 instance was compared against a high-variability category of 2 instances in one condition, and 7 instances in another.
 In experiment 2 both categories were composed of 3 instances, but for the low-variability group the instances were clustered close to each other, whereas the high-variability groups instances were spread much further apart.
 Participants were tested on an ambiguous novel instance that was located in between the two trained categories.
 Both experiments provided evidence that participants were much more likely to categorize the novel middle stimulus into the category with greater variation.

 Further observations of widened generalization following varied training have since been observed in numerous investigations (Hahn et al., 2005; Hosch et al., 2023; Hsu & Griffiths, 2010; Perlman et al., 2012; Sakamoto et al., 2008; but see Stewart & Chater, 2002; L.-X. Yang & Wu, 2014; and Seitz et al., 2023).
 The results of Sakamoto et al. (2008) are noteworthy.
 They first reproduced the basic finding of participants being more likely to categorize an unknown middle stimulus into a training category with higher variability.
 In a second experiment, they held the variability between the two training categories constant and instead manipulated the training sequence, such that the examples of one category appeared in an ordered fashion, with very small changes from one example to the other (the stimuli were lines that varied only in length), whereas examples in the alternate category were shown in a random order and thus included larger jumps in the stimulus space from trial to trial.
 They found that the middle stimulus was more likely to be categorized into the category that had been learned with a random sequence, which was attributed to an increased perception of variability which resulted from the larger trial to trial discrepancies.